Spiritual and Emotional Growth: Six Areas of Personal Growth

 "I prayed to the Lord.
 He brought me to a place of fellowship in Courage and there I began to understand the Church teaching and experience the love of community.
 There I also began to ask Jesus for His forgiveness and help.
 I prayed to Him more and more, in community, in my room, and at the blessed sacrament.
 In confession, I brought to Him all of the wrong I had done.
 I cried and asked Him to forgive me and to help me find His way through all this.
 As He has promised, over time, I began to experience a place of love and inner healing.
 I thank Jesus for his forgiveness and for blessing my life."
 Peter

 Same-sex bonding is a basic growth need for children.
-If unmet by family members, that lack wounds a child’s confidence to bond outside the family with other boys or other girls.
-At puberty that lack cries out in the form of sexual desire.
+If unmet by family members, that lack can wound a child’s confidence when he or she attempts to bond outside the family with other boys or girls.
+The desire to bond may be there, but it remains unfulfilled.
+At puberty that lack of friendship and acceptance by same-sex peers may cry out in the form of sexual desire.
 The real need stays hidden behind a sexual disguise, which only chastity can remove.
-Then, as old hurts rise up to be resolved, the chaste heart gradually learns to bond, and the need for deep male or female confidence can be fulfilled.
-Only then can true growth occur and with some even opposite-sex attraction can emerge.
+Then, if old hurts can be resolved, the chaste heart gradually learns to bond, and the need for deep male or female confidence can be fulfilled.
+Only then, when underlying wounds are healed, can true growth occur, and with some, even opposite-sex attraction may emerge.